 Kathrine Sollien has been a student at Vefsn Folkehøgskole Toppen, and in this blog she tells about her year at the folk high school, her experiences and what the school has meant to her.

-Before I started The Peak I often felt different and that I didn't fit into social settings.
+Before I started at Toppen I often felt different and that I didn't fit into social settings.
 I even thought I was more mature and better at looking ahead and staying focused than most people.
 Thus, my interest in socializing with the yawls was very small.
 I also found it difficult with the relationships I was trying to maintain, as “youngsters nowadays” seem to have no interest in meeting and being active together outside of social media.

 Why Folk High School?